 Research

-My scholarship is situated at the intersections of medical sociology, the sociology of professions and work, and stratification, and focuses specifically on three interrelated areas: (1) professional inequality, (2) job satisfaction and wellbeing in medicine; and (3) medical education.
+My scholarship is situated at the intersections of medical sociology, the sociology of professions and work, and stratification, and focuses specifically on three interrelated areas: (1) job satisfaction and wellbeing in medicine; (2) professional inequality; and (3) medical education.

-In addition to these independent projects on satisfaction and wellbeing in medicine, I am also a co-investigator on the Study To Examine Physicians’ Pandemic Stress (STEPPS).
+In addition to these independent project, I am also a co-investigator on the Study To Examine Physicians’ Pandemic Stress (STEPPS).
 With funding from the Greenwall Foundation and an R21 grant from the National Institute of Occupational Safety and Health (NIOSH), STEPPS integrates qualitative interviews with conceptual analysis to investigate moral stress experienced by physicians working on the front lines of COVID-19 care in four American cities.
-Results are emerging, with findings already published in The Annals of the American Thoracic Society, the Journal of General Internal Medicine, Perspectives in Biology and Medicine, American Journal of Industrial Medicine, and forthcoming in the The American Journal of Bioethics
+Results are emerging, with findings already published in The Annals of the American Thoracic Society, the Journal of General Internal Medicine, Perspectives in Biology and Medicine, American Journal of Industrial Medicine, and forthcoming in the Journal of Health and Social Behavior and The American Journal of Bioethics.

 Professional Inequality